|$749 – $1,249||Price Range||$799 – $1,699|

 As you probably gleaned by watching the video, there are several distinct differences between the Layla Hybrid and Purple mattresses.
 Hopefully, our comparison video helped you narrow down which bed is best for your situation.
 Keep reading for more information regarding Purple beds in particular.

 Final Verdict For This Comparison

 If you’re trying to decide on Purple compared to Layla, it ultimately comes down to your preferences.

 - Do you like, or dare we say, love memory foam?
 You should go with a Layla mattress.

 - Do you get uncomfortably hot during the night?
 Purple might have Layla beat this time.

 - Do you like the idea of a flippable mattress?
 Layla is sort of like two different mattresses in one.

 We can’t tell you which mattress is better than the other because that’s purely subjective.
-Some people at the Slumber Yard have parents that claim they absolutely love Layla, and our very own Matt Ross is in love with his Purple Hybrid Premier 4.
-With either choice, give yourself some time for you to get acclimated to the bed so your body can adjust accordingly.
-You should rest assured that these mattresses wouldn’t be so popular if they weren’t well received, and you get a risk-free trial period to try them out yourself.
+With either choice, give yourself some time to get acclimated to the bed so your body can adjust accordingly.
+You should rest assured that these mattresses wouldn’t be so popular if they weren’t well-received, and you get a risk-free trial period to try them out yourself.